Southern Style

-Southern Style is the fifth studio album and fourth in the country genre by American artist Darius Rucker.
+Southern Style is the sixth studio album and fourth in the country genre by American singer Darius Rucker.
 It was released on March 31, 2015, by Capitol Records Nashville.
 The album's lead single, "Homegrown Honey", was released to country radio on August 25, 2014.
 The album's second single, the title track was released to country radio on May 4, 2015.
 The album won International Album of the Year at the British Country Music Association Awards.

 Background

 News about Rucker's working on his fourth country release was first announced in August 2014.
 Sixty songs were written for the album then with twelve to fifteen of them being cut for the record.
 Once again Rucker worked with record producer, Frank Rogers on the album.
 On working with Rogers, Rucker says, "I can't go in to record with the attitude that I want to sound different.
 It's all about the songs for me.
 I want great songs.
 And if we have great songs, then Frank is the genius and does what he does."
 When Rucker was visiting The Tonight Show Starring Jimmy Fallon on January 12, 2015, he announced that his new album would be called Southern Style, as well as the release date, and tour to support the album.